TheMonitrix/monitrix-web/README.md

-# Contributing a Blog to the SigNoz Repository
+# Contributing a Blog to the Monitrix Repository

-We appreciate your interest in contributing to the SigNoz blog!
+We appreciate your interest in contributing to the Monitrix blog!
 Follow the steps below to create and submit your blog post.

 ## Step 1: Fork the Repository